wp-plugins/the-events-calendar/readme.txt

 = Settings =

 There are a growing number of options you can set to make your calendar behave in a specific manner.
-Simple click The Event Calendar in the settings panel:
+Simply click The Event Calendar in the settings panel:

 * Donation: Remove our plea for your support
 * Default View for Events: Select Calendar or Event list as the default view for the events loop